BACHELOR OF HEBREW LETTERS

 The B.H.L.
 Program offers a unique approach for the adult learner.
 The program is designed to accommodate the needs and schedules of adults.
 As such, it incorporates lectures, one-on-one tutorials, intensive learning modules, web-based learning, and individual study assignments.

-Numerous classes meet in the daytime and evenings regularly over the course of a trimester, some will be tutorials led by M.H.L. students, and some – such as the biannual Miami International Torah and Science Conference, the Jewish Learning Institute (JLI) lecture series and the History Series are intensive learning modules over a few extensive days or weeks.
+Numerous classes meet in the daytime and evenings regularly over the course of a trimester, some will be tutorials led by M.H.L. students, and some – such as the Torah and Science Series, the Jewish Learning Institute (JLI) lecture series and the History Series are intensive learning modules over a few extensive days or weeks.

 Most courses are scheduled between September and June.
 Some cover the usual 12-week term, and others may meet for shorter time periods, from a three-day intensive to several weeks’ duration.
 All for-credit courses require outside work – readings, internet research, essays and other assignments – as well as evaluations of written and/or oral exams, term papers, essays, journals, and the like.
 Credits are assigned on the basis of 12 contact classroom hours (plus readings and other assignments) per credit hour, and each course may carry between one-half and three credit hours.

-A full-time student will take at least ten semester credit hours per 12-week trimester.
-Over four years, a student will complete 30 semester credit hours per year for a total of 120 semester credit hours, required for the B.H.L.
+A full-time student will take at least twelve semester credit hours per 12-week trimester.
+Over four years, a student will complete 36 semester credit hours per year for a total of 144 semester credit hours, required for the B.H.L.
 Each course will carry its own requirements: writing assignments and oral and/or written examinations.